prometheus/alertmanager/docs/configuration.md

       "annotations": <object>,
       "startsAt": "<rfc3339>",
       "endsAt": "<rfc3339>",
-      "generatorURL": <string>       // identifies the entity that caused the alert },
+      "generatorURL": <string>,      // identifies the entity that caused the alert "fingerprint": <string>        // fingerprint to identify the alert },
     ...
   ]